ThibaultBee/StreamPack/DEVELOPER_README.md

 ## Streamers

-The streamer implementation is the `DefaultStreamer`.
+The streamer implementation is the `SingleStreamer`.
 All other streamers inherit from it.
 Then 2 specifics base streamers inherit from it:

-- `DefaultCameraStreamer`: A streamer that streams from a camera and microphone.
+- `CameraSingleStreamer`: A streamer that streams from a camera and microphone.
 It adds `startPreview`
   , `stopPreview` methods to the `Streamer` object as well as a camera settings.
-- `DefaultScreenRecorderStreamer`: A streamer that streams from the phone screen and microphone.
+- `ScreenRecorderSingleStreamer`: A streamer that streams from the phone screen and microphone.
 It adds specific methods for screen recorder as a API to set activity result.

 To endpoint of a `Streamer` is inferred from the `MediaDescriptor` object passed to the `Streamer`